MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 ```cpp
 //#define MESH_BED_LEVELING
 ```
 If your machine lacks a probe, it is still possible to measure and correct for imperfections in the bed.
-The `MESH_BED_LEVELING` option provides a custom `G29` command for measuring the bed height at several points using a piece of paper or feeler gauge.
-See [`G29` for MBL](/docs/gcode/G29-mbl.html) for more details.
+The `MESH_BED_LEVELING` option (MBL) provides a custom `G29` command for measuring the bed height at several points using a piece of paper or feeler gauge.

+With MBL enabled:

+- `G29 S1` initiates bed probing.
+A piece of paper or feeler gauge is used to test the nozzle height while manually adjusting the Z position.
+See [`G29` for MBL](/docs/gcode/G29-mbl.html) for the full procedure.
+- `M500` saves the bed leveling data to EEPROM.
+Use `M501` to load it, `M502` to clear it, and `M503` to report it.
+- `M420 S<bool>` can be used to enable/disable bed leveling.
+For example, `M420 S1` must be used after `M501` to enable the loaded mesh or matrix.

+{% alert info %}
-Not compatible with Delta and SCARA.
+`MESH_BED_LEVELING` is not compatible with Delta and SCARA.
+{% endalert %}

 ### MBL LCD Menu

 ```cpp
 //#define MANUAL_BED_LEVELING
 ```
-Enable to add interactive Mesh Bed Leveling to the LCD controller.
+Enable to add a "Level Bed" menu item to the LCD that initiates a fully guided leveling procedure.
 See [`G29` for MBL](/docs/gcode/G29-mbl.html) for more details.

 ## Auto Bed Leveling

-Auto Bed Leveling is a standard feature on many 3D printers.
+Auto Bed Leveling (ABL) is a standard feature on many 3D printers.
 It takes the guess-work out of getting a good first layer and good bed adhesion.

+With ABL enabled:

+- `G29` automatically probes the bed at various points, measures the bed height, calculates a correction grid or matrix, and turns on leveling compensation.
+- The item "Level Bed" is added to the LCD menu.
+- `M500` saves the bed leveling data to EEPROM.
+Use `M501` to load it, `M502` to clear it, and `M503` to report it.
+- `M420 S<bool>` can be used to enable/disable bed leveling.
+For example, `M420 S1` must be used after `M501` to enable the loaded mesh or matrix.

 ```cpp
 //#define AUTO_BED_LEVELING_3POINT
 //#define AUTO_BED_LEVELING_LINEAR
 //#define AUTO_BED_LEVELING_BILINEAR
 ```
-If you have a bed probe, you can enable one of three types of Auto Bed Leveling (described below).
-With this feature you can use `G29` to automatically probe the bed, measure its height at various points, and produce a correction grid or matrix.

-New in Marlin 1.1.0: For all forms of bed leveling you can save the results to EEPROM and re-use them later.
-Use `M500` to save the bed probing data gathered by `G29`. `M501` to load, `M502` to clear, `M503` to report.

-Auto Bed Leveling also adds the `M420 S<bool>` command to enable / disable Auto Bed Leveling.
-Outside of a dry-run or a probing error, `G29` enables bed compensation automatically.
-Use `M420 S0` to disable it.
-The `M501` command disables leveling compensation before loading the last-saved bed leveling data, but it is not automatically enabled.
-Use `M420 S1` to enable bed compensation.

-Only `AUTO_BED_LEVELING_BILINEAR` is supported for Delta and SCARA.
+Enable just one type of Auto Bed Leveling:

+- Use `AUTO_BED_LEVELING_3POINT` to probe three points.
+The flat triangle gives a transform suitable to compensate for a flat but tilted bed.
+- Use `AUTO_BED_LEVELING_LINEAR` to probe a grid.
+A transform is produced by least-squares method to compensate for a flat but tilted bed.
+- Use `AUTO_BED_LEVELING_BILINEAR` to probe a grid.
+The mesh data is used to adjust Z height across the bed using bilinear interpolation.

+{% alert info %}
+For Delta and SCARA, only `AUTO_BED_LEVELING_BILINEAR` is supported.
+{% endalert %}

 ### Linear / Bilinear Options